KaranA2004/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 # Exp.
 No: 2a
-## ITERATIVE STATEMENTS – PRINTING N NATURAL NUMBERS
+## ITERATIVE STATEMENTS – PRINTING FACTORIAL OF A  NUMBERS

 # Factorial Calculator in Python